-COURSE LEARNING OUTCOMES - Over the course of this summer session, you will learn to: 1.
-List the core taxonomic groups covered in the course, generally to Phylum or Class - in some cases, individual important species should be known.
+COURSE LEARNING OUTCOMES - Over the course of this summer session you will learn to:

-2. Identify important distinguishing morphological characteristics of parasites to taxon and life history phase.

-3. Understand the life history of key example parasites, including the following:

-- vectors and hosts and means of infection for each host and their means of invasion. - developmental pathways in each host, including migration and multiplication.

-4. Develop a broad knowledge of the impact that parasites have on the biological world and the ecology of living organisms - including both non-animal parasites and non-animal hosts.

-5. Understand how parasitism has evolved across the biological world, and the various forms of parasitism beyond the standard host-parasite symbiosis.
+- 1. Classify and correlate the core taxonomic groups covered in the course, generally to Phylum or Class in some cases, individual important species should be known. - 2.
+Characterize and distinguish important morphological characteristics of parasites to taxon and life history phase. - 3.
+Understand and summarize the life history of key example parasites, including the following: - vectors and hosts and means of infection for each host and their means of invasion. - developmental pathways in each host, including migration and multiplication. - 4.
+Develop a broad knowledge of the impact that parasites have on the biological world and the ecology of living organisms including both non-animal parasites and non-animal hosts. - 5.
+Summarize how parasitism has evolved across the biological world and describe the various forms of parasitism beyond the standard host-parasite symbiosis. - 6.
+Research and synthesize representative species and their distinguishing physiological and ecological features, and be able to compile a thorough survey of parasite diversity. - 6.
+Summarize, defend, and critique the findings of relevant scientific literature.

 READINGS - You will have a few weekly readings from recent primary literature corresponding with the taxa being covered and focusing on different aspects of parasitology.
-These readings will be posted to the brightspace course site.
-See below for the full bibliography.
+These readings will selected by YOU and an assigned partner and will be posted to the brightspace course site.
+With my help, you and your partner will be responsible for choosing a paper for the week's content and then create a presentation to share with the class There is no textbook.
+Most of science happens in the primary literature, so this is where I'd like us to explore this very active and diverse subject.